uq-eresearch/thales/doc/thales-install-guide.md

 Installation
 ------------

-1. Install Ruby and PostgreSQL.
-See
-   [Installing Ruby and PostgreSQL on Fedora] for an example of how to do this.
+1. Install the required software: Git, PostgreSQL, Ruby and Bundler.
+See [Installing software on Fedora] for an example of how to do this.

 1. Obtain a copy of the application: